bokeh/bokeh/sphinx/source/docs/dev_guide/testing.rst

 ''''''''''''''''''''''''''''

-In addition to running BokehJS tests from the command line, you can also use BokehJS's devtools server.
-Use this system to run tests and review the visual tests' output.
+In addition to running BokehJS tests from the command line, you can also use the BokehJS devtools server.
+This system requires the Chrome web browser to be available on your system.
+Use the BokehJS devtools server to run tests and review the visual tests' output.

-First, start the devtools server with the following command:
+First, start the devtools server from the `bokehjs` subdirectory with the following command:

 .. code-block:: sh